andmulLABS01/Deployment_3AM/README.md

 ## Issues/Troubleshooting:

 ### Issue: 1
-ERROR   Unable to assign role.
-Please verify that you have permission to pass this role: aws-elasticbeanstalk-service-role.\n ERROR   Failed to launch environment.\n
-ERROR: ServiceError - Failed to launch environment.\n

-Resolution Steps:
-- In the navigation pane, choose Instances.
-- Select the instance, choose Actions, Security, Modify IAM role.
-- Select the IAM role to attach to your instance, and choose Save.

-### Issue: 2

 ![alt text](https://github.com/andmulLABS01/Deployment_2AM/blob/main/dp2_error.PNG)

 ## Conclusion:

-There are some optimizations that can be made to this depoyment.
-One can be automating the creation of the Jenkins server, creating AWS IAM Roles, installing the AWS CLI,.
+There are some optimizations that can be made to this deployment.
+One optimization would be to automate the creation of the following:
+- AWS instance
+- Jenkins server
+- Creating AWS IAM Roles
+- Installing the AWS CLI
+- Creating the ELB instance

+Some of the automation would consist of creating Bash scripts for the install process and utilizing Python to help automate the Server and ELB instances.
+We may also want to start to consider how we will